Disney's All-Star Sports Resort

 At the Home Run Hotel, the super-sized bats, stadium lights and scoreboards help get visitors in the spirit of things.
 At the center is the baseball diamond shaped pool with Goofy on the pitcher's mound.
 Going to the game?
 You'd better be thirsty.
 The giant Coke cups could hold more than 20 million 12-ounce cans.

 Shoot and score at the Hoops Hotel.
 The buildings have basketballs frozen in motion as three pointers meet their mark.
 Play fair unless you want the ref to use the 60 foot long whistle.
 Cheering your team on is easy, if you can wield a 45 foot high megaphone.

-Each of the All Star Resorts has 1920 rooms.
+Each of the All-Star Resorts has 1920 rooms.
 These rooms are slightly smaller than the rooms at the moderate resorts (260 square feet as opposed to 314 square feet).
 A typical room has 2 double beds (or one king sized bed), a beverage cooler, small table with 2 chairs, television, nightstand, telephone, dresser, wall mirror, luggage rack, closet area, themed light fixtures (megaphones or stars) and a clock radio.
 The bathrooms have a single sink and mirror in a vanity area that is separate from the tub and commode.
 A small key-operated wall safe to hold your valuables is located in the closet area.
-Guests who need to connect to home or work via the Internet while vacationing will find a computer data port near the nightstand and you do not have to disconnect the telephone to use it.
+Guests who need to connect to the internet while vacationing will complementary wifi.

 Rooms with a king-sized bed are also available, but these are the handicapped accessible rooms which have larger bathrooms with a wheel-chair accessible shower instead of a tub.
 All rooms are equipped with central air conditioning.